argoproj-labs/argocd-operator/docs/reference/argocd.md

 ## Resource Customizations

-There are two ways to customize resource behavior- the first way, only available with release v0.5.0+, is with subkeys (`resourceHealthChecks`, `resourceIgnoreDifferences`, and `resourceActions`), the second is without subkeys (`resourceCustomizations`). `resourceCustomizations` maps directly to the `resource.customizations` field in the `argocd-cm` ConfigMap, while each of the subkeys maps directly to their own field in the `argocd-cm`. `resourceHealthChecks` will map to `resource.customizations.health`, `resourceIgnoreDifferences` to `resource.customizations.ignoreDifferences`, and `resourceActions` to `resource.customizations.actions`.
+Resource behavior can be customized using subkeys (`resourceHealthChecks`, `resourceIgnoreDifferences`, and `resourceActions`).
+Each of the subkeys maps directly to their own field in the `argocd-cm`. `resourceHealthChecks` will map to `resource.customizations.health`, `resourceIgnoreDifferences` to `resource.customizations.ignoreDifferences`, and `resourceActions` to `resource.customizations.actions`.

-!!! warning
+!!! note
-    `resourceCustomizations` is being deprecated, and support will be removed in Argo CD Operator v0.8.0 so is encouraged to use `resourceHealthChecks`, `resourceIgnoreDifferences`, and `resourceActions` instead.
-It is the user's responsibility to not provide conflicting resources if they choose to use both methods of resource customizations.
+    `.spec.resourceCustomizations` field is no longer in support from Argo CD Operator v0.8.0 onward.
+Consider using `resourceHealthChecks`, `resourceIgnoreDifferences`, and `resourceActions` instead.

 ### Resource Customizations (with subkeys)